 - Partnerships that develop new financial instruments for climate-resilient, low-carbon development.

 - Supportive regulatory and policy environments that help lower the cost of and dismantle barriers to innovative projects.

 - Act as a catalyst for accessing private sector capital to finance and scale up climate action.

 Combining climate finance methodologies to manage emissions reductions

 SINAI has built dynamic scenario assessment tools that make it hassle-free to automate your firm’s GHG emissions calculations.
 Our software solution can be introduced and immediately support your company at whatever stage in its emissions management journey it finds itself.

 We make it straightforward for your company to measure, analyze, price and, reduce your CO2 emissions, helping your firm stay on track towards achieving your long-term recarbonization goals.

 SINAI’s platform is different from other emissions management products on the market.
-It allows you to create tailored carbon pricing modules to combine your firm’s environmental impact and make sense out of complex, rich data.
-Ask for a demo of our software today and see how SINAI can help your firm work towards net-zero emissions, effortlessly.
+It allows you to build an internal carbon price to combine your firm’s environmental impact and make sense out of complex, rich data.
+Ask for a demo of our software today and see how SINAI can help your firm work towards net-zero emissions.